South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 South Alabama vs. UL Monroe College Football Odds, Plays and Insights

-Oddsmakers heavily favor the South Alabama Jaguars (4-2, 0-0 Sun Belt) when they visit the UL Monroe Warhawks (3-3, 0-0 Sun Belt) on Saturday, October 23, 2021 in a matchup between Sun Belt opponents at JPS Field at Malone Stadium.
-South Alabama is favored by 13.5 points.
-The total is 50.5 points for this game.
+The UL Monroe Warhawks (3-3, 0-0 Sun Belt) are 13.5-point underdogs in a home Sun Belt matchup with the South Alabama Jaguars (4-2, 0-0 Sun Belt) on Saturday, October 23, 2021 at JPS Field at Malone Stadium.
+The contest has a point total set at 51.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.